counterfactual/monorepo/packages/specs/source/01-app-definition.md

 - It should always be extremely explicit what the exact rules of the state channel application that all parties are abiding by are
 - There should always be a single logical turn taker for any given state ([concurrent state updates](#concurrent-state-updates) are disallowed)
-- It should be possible, in the strictly least number of on-chain transactions, use the adjudication layer to fairly resolve a state channel application (without unnecessary gas expenditure)
+- It should be possible, in the least number of on-chain transactions, use the adjudication layer to fairly resolve a state channel application (without unnecessary gas expenditure)

 Here is a helpful diagram for visualizing the nature of such an `applyAction` function: